-Although alcohol boosts the octane level of gasoline, it also attacks the rubber fuel distribution lines and even metal fuel system components.
-Alcohol permeates most fuel hoses and other components such as fuel pump, gaskets, and seals, and can also contribute to fuel system contamination.
+Although alcohol/ethanol boosts the octane level of gasoline, it also attacks the rubber fuel distribution lines and even the metal fuel system components.
+Alcohol/ethanol permeates most fuel hoses and other components such as fuel pump, gaskets, and seals, and may also contribute to fuel system contamination.

 The fuel hoses are alcohol-resistant as are the materials used by the engine manufacturers.
-If only fuel containing alcohol is available, or the presence of alcohol is unknown, you must perform more frequent inspections for leaks and abnormalities.
+If only fuel containing alcohol is available, or the presence of alcohol/ethanol is unknown, you must perform more frequent inspections for leaks and abnormalities.
 Any sign of leakage or deterioration requires immediate attention.
 Refer to the engine manufacturer's recommendations on fuel type and octane ratings.
+(See section 2.18)

-Since gasoline expands as it warms...do not overfill or top off your tank.
-This will also prevent gasoline spills
+Since gasoline expands as it warms, do not overfill or top off your tank to capacity allow a 2% for expantion.
+This will also prevent gasoline spills.

-Avoid breathing gas vapors.
+Avoid breathing gasoline fumes.
 Make sure you're getting plenty of fresh air.

-NEVER let children refuel
+NEVER let children fuel or refuel.

-If a fire should ignite at the fill pipe NEVER, NEVER remove the nozzle.
+If a fire should ignite at the fill pipe NEVER, EVER remove the nozzle.
 Back away immediately and notify the attendant to turn the dispensers off.
-When the nozzle remains in the fill pipe and the dispensers are turned off... the fire practically goes out on its own causing minimal damage.
+When the nozzle remains in the fill pipe and the dispensers are turned off, the fire practically goes out on its own, causing minimal damage.

-When filling a gas can or container, use only an approved container.
+When filling a gasoline can or container, use only an approved container.
 Always place the can on the ground and keep the pump nozzle in contact with the container.
 Containers should never be filled inside the boat.

-When filling a portable container...manually control the nozzle valve throughout the process to minimize spilling or splattering.
+When filling a portable container, manually control the nozzle valve throughout the process to minimize spilling or splattering.
 Fill the container no more than 95% full.
 Place the cap tightly on the container after filling.

-If gasoline spills on the container make sure it has evaporated before you place the container in your boat.
+If gasoline spills on the container, make sure it has evaporated before you place the container in your boat.

 When transporting gasoline make sure it can't tip or slide and NEVER leave it in direct sunlight or in the trunk of a car.
-Only store gas in approved containers.
+Only store gasoline in approved containers.

-For watercraft vessel fueling... for your safety, be sure the fueling facility is fully compliant with the latest edition of NFPA 30A Code for Motor Fuel Dispensing.
-Specifically NFPA mandates the following:
+For watercraft fueling and for your safety, be sure the fueling facility is fully compliant with the latest edition of the NFPA 30A Code for Motor Fuel Dispensing.
+Specifically, NFPA mandates the following:

-- Use only automatic-closing type nozzles without hold-open latches. - Never refuel at night...except under well-lit conditions. - All passengers must be off the boat while refuelling - Attendants must be within 15 feet of dispensing controls during the fuelling process. - Boat owner should do the refuelling if possible - Boat owner should be aware of the approximate amount of fuel needed it is important to note that the person refuelling is liable for the fuel spilled into the water you could be fined.
+- Use only automatic closing type nozzles without hold-open latches. - Never refuel at night...except under well-lit conditions. - All passengers must be off the boat while refueling - Attendants must be within 15 feet of dispensing controls during the fueling process. - Boat owner should do the refueling if possible - Boat owner should be aware of the approximate amount of fuel needed it is important to note that the person refueling is liable for the fuel spilled into the water fines could be imposed.

-Before fuelling
+Before fueling

-- Safely secure the boat to the dock. - Stop all engines, motors, fans, bilge blowers and other auxiliaries

-- Shut off all electricity, open flames, and heat sources - · Check all bilges for fuel vapors - Extinguish all smoking materials - Close access fittings and openings that could allow fuel vapors to enter enclosed spaces of vessel - Close all compartment lids to prevent accumulation of fuel vapors. - Make sure that a fire extinguisher is readily available.
+- Safely secure the boat to the dock. - · All passengers must be off the boat while refueling - Stop all engines, motors, fans, bilge blowers and other auxiliaries - Shut off all electricity and heat sources and put out open flames. - Check all bilges for fuel vapors - · Extinguish all smoking materials - Close access fittings and openings that could allow fuel vapors to enter enclosed spaces of vessel - Close all compartment lids to prevent accumulation of fuel vapors. - Make sure that a fire extinguisher is readily available.

 IMPORTANT: Follow engine manufacturer's recommendations for types of fuel and oil.
-Use of improper products can damage the engine and void the warranty.
+Use of improper products may damage the engine and void the warranty.

-During fuelling
+During fueling